 How I Went From Part-Time to Full-Time Financial Coach

 My goal when I first left job was to make $2,000/month.
-That was the monthly figure I needed to hit to make my own financial ends meet.
-I was working a full time corporate job at the time in a managerial position and my husband was working full-time in physical therapy.
-We had no kids and some debt, so $2,000 was what I knew I needed to make.
+That was the monthly figure I needed to hit to make my own finances work out.
+I was working a full-time corporate job at the time in a managerial position, and my husband was working full-time in physical therapy.
+We had no kids and some debt, so $2,000 was what I needed to make.
 If I were making that same calculation today, it would be different.
 Two kids, no debt, and a rental income later, our numbers would look different.

-At the time I was looking to make the leap to full-time coaching, I also was charging very little to coaching clients.
-I think my financial coaching rate was around $100/month per client, so I knew I needed to have around 20 clients consistently.
+At the time I was looking to make the leap to full-time coaching, I also was charging very little for my coaching.
+I think my rate was around $100/month per client, so I knew I needed to have around 20 clients consistently.

 I knew NOTHING about running a business at the time, so it took me probably a year to hit that ideal client number on a regular basis.
 I had some months where I hit 20 clients, but then the next month I wouldn’t.
 It took a while before 20 was the norm.